sfc-aqua/gosc-graph-state-generation/README.md

 - interfaces for implementing other Orquestra modules, such as quantum backends.
 - basic data structures and functions for quantum computing.
 --->

+## Features
+Substrate Scheduler create graph states using stabilizer formalism.
+In the current version, it provides 3 reduces the time steps required to create a graph state via stabilizer formalism (Note that the time step here is the total number of steps required to create the graph state considering the parallel measurement of the stabilizers) :
+- pre_mapping_optimizer

+- node_to_patch_mapper
+tbd
+- stabilizer measurement scheduler
+Suppose we have already decided where each node in the graph is mapped to which patch, in order to measure a stabilizer generator in this configuration, we need an ancilla patch that covers all the nodes defined in the stabilizer generator.
+This means that any stabilizer generator which includes a node between the left-most and the right-most nodes of the stabilizer we are trying to measure cannot be measured at the same time.
+By knowing the start and end positions of each stabilizer generator, `stabilizer_measurement_scheduler` will optimally schedule the stabilizer generators to be measured and reduce the time cost by parallelly measuring as many stabilizers as possible.

 ## Installation

 <!---Even though it's intended to be used with Orquestra, `orquestra-quantum` can be also used as a standalone Python module.